 On January 30, 2014, the Company entered into a definitive agreement and plan of merger (the "Summit Agreement") with Summit Bancorp, Inc. ("Summit"), and its wholly-owned bank subsidiary Summit Bank in Arkadelphia, Arkansas, whereby the Company will acquire all of the outstanding common stock of Summit in a transaction valued at approximately \$216 million.
-Under the terms of the Summit Agreement, each outstanding share of common stock of Summit will be converted, at the election of each Summit shareholder, into the right to receive shares of the Company's Common Stock, plus cash in lieu of any fractional share, or the right to receive cash, all subject to certain conditions and potential adjustments, provided that at least 80% of the merger consideration paid to Summit shareholders will consist of shares of the Company's Common Stock.
-The number of Company shares to be issued will be determined based on Summit shareholder elections and the Company's 10-day average closing stock price as of the fifth business day prior to the closing date, subject to a minimum agreed value of \$43.58 per share and a maximum agreed value of \$72.63 per share.
+Under the terms of the Summit Agreement, each outstanding share of common stock of Summit will be converted, at the election of each Summit shareholder, into the right to receive shares of the Company's Common Stock, plus cash in lieu of any fractional share, or the right to receive cash, all subject to certain conditions and potential adjustments, provided that at least 80% of the merger consideration paid to Summit shareholders will consist of shares of the Company's 10-day average closing stock price as of the fifth business day prior to the closing date, subject to a minimum agreed value of \$43.58 per share and a maximum agreed value of \$72.63 per share.